Why are growing businesses embracing managed IT services?

 Why are growing businesses are now turning to managed IT services?

 - Many growing businesses may only have one “IT person” who is responsible for all company requests and continual maintenance.
-Any IT-related crisis monopolises the attention of the IT person and can mean that other IT operations are ignored, or at least deferred for a period of time, which could cause significant problems for a growing business.
+Any IT crisis monopolises the attention of the IT person, leading to them potentially ignore other IT operations.
+This could cause significant problems for a growing business.

 - Data breaches, malware, and phishing attacks have all been on the rise in the last year, and the cost to growing businesses can be enormous.
 It is claimed that 52% of British businesses fell victim to a cyber attack in 2016 and, as a result, lost £29.1bn.
 Not only do cyber attacks cause financial damage, but companies will also experience damage to their reputation – which could be fatal in some cases.
 A reputable managed services provider can take responsibility for establishing and maintaining security procedures and programs, ensuring all systems are patched and up to date, and that you have the necessary security measures in place e.g. anti-virus protection, firewalls, content filtering etc.